developwithpassion/single/README.md

 # Single

-Apply the `singleton` pattern to a class, and enable delegation from the class interface to the singleton instance
+Apply the `singleton` pattern to a class, and enable delegation from the class interface to the singleton instance.

 ## Status